In many ways, 2020 was a year of reckoning for online businesses.

 6. Limited Time Coupons or Discounts

-For lower-priced items, offer a short time limit, like a few days.
-If the products are higher-ticket items, give people a few weeks as the purchase requires some consideration.
-Follow up with a ‘last chance’ reminder through email if you can.
+For lower-priced items, for example, offer a short time limit, like a few days.
+With higher-ticket items, you can give people a few weeks to consider the purchase.
+Either way, be sure to follow up with a “last chance” email reminder to give your campaign one last boost.

 7. Run Contests